inossidabile/protector/README.md

     $ gem install protector

 As long as you load Protector after an ORM library it is supposed to activate itself automatically.
-Otherwise you can active the required adapter manually:
+Otherwise you can enable required adapter manually:

 ```ruby
 Protector::Adapters::ActiveRecord.activate!